GormlessIT/CMM007-Intranet_Systems_Development-LibMag/README.md

 <h1>Running the Application</h1>
 <ol>
   <li>Ensure WAMP services are running.
 To do this, hover over the WAMP icon in the system tray, the icon should be green and say "All services running"</li>
-  <li>Open the website by going to http://localhost:8081/loginPage.php (again, this may be http://localhost:80/loginPage.php dependant on port setup)</li>
+  <li>Open the website by going to http://localhost:[your port number], you will be taken to WAMPserver's configuration page, under "Your Virtual Host" you should see your newly created Virtual Host (as seen in Installation/Setup step 3), click on this host, and you may access the website from loginPage.php</li>
   <li>Login using credentials provided above</li>
 </ol>